mbrubeck/fast-rust/src/021-cargo-profile.md

 sections of the Cargo manifest (`Cargo.toml`).

-**Note:** When you build a project that includes several crates as depenencies, Cargo only uses profile sections from the manifest of the top-level crate (the one where you are running the `cargo build` command).
+**Note:** When you build a project that includes several crates as dependencies, Cargo only uses profile sections from the manifest of the top-level crate (the one where you are running the `cargo build` command).
 When you build an application that depends on external libraries, the application’s `Cargo.toml` (and not its dependencies’) is in full control of